kubedb/cli/docs/guides/postgres/initialization/wal_source.md

 ## Create Postgres with WAL source

 We can initialize a new database from this archived WAL files.
 We have to specify the archive backend in the `spec.init.postgresWAL` field of Postgres object.
+User can use any of S3, GCS, Azure, or Swift WAL archiver for init.

-Here, the YAML of Postgres object that we are going to create in this tutorial,
+Here, the YAML of Postgres object that we are going to create in this tutorial, uses S3 as the cloud backup provider.

 ```yaml
 apiVersion: kubedb.com/v1alpha1